Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 <br/>

 ## Gallop Intersection
 And we have come full circle...
-In the [second article](https://softwaredoug.com/blog/2024/05/05/faster-intersect) Doug described as how using this intersection helped speedup SearchArray.
-So let's use it for our advantage.
+In the [second article](https://softwaredoug.com/blog/2024/05/05/faster-intersect), Doug described how using this intersection helped speed up SearchArray.
+So let's use it to our advantage.

-When computing intersections where the number of elements in lhs way smaller than in rhs (or vice-versa) we can use gallop intersection instead of simd intersection and get a significant speedup.
-In my testing I found that it's worth switching to gallop intersection when one of the sides is 650x bigger than the other in the first phase and 120x in the second phase.
+When computing intersections where the number of elements in `lhs` is way smaller than in `rhs` (or vice-versa), we can use gallop intersection instead of the SIMD intersection and get a significant speedup.
+In my testing, I found that it's worth switching to gallop intersection when one of the sides is 650x bigger than the other in the first phase and 120x in the second phase.

 ```rust
 const FIRST_GALLOP_INTERSECT: usize = 650;